jwebster2469/ChatGPT-store/README.md

 > *"I've never before recorded so many errors across multiple platforms while using chatbot software like I have while using ChatGPT."*

-> *"ChatGPT sets the benchmark for errorrs in my experience as a developer for it's excessive amount of errors."*
+> *"ChatGPT sets the benchmark for errors in my experience as a developer for it's excessive amount of errors."*

 <br>
 </details>